leanprover/lean4/src/emacs/README.md

 (require 'lean-mode)
 ```

-Note: if you install homebrew not in the default location but a custom
+Note: if you install homebrew in a custom location that is not the default
-location, please run `brew info lean` and it will tell you where
+location, please run `brew info lean`, and it will tell you where the
 lean-mode files are located.
-With that information, update
+With that information, update the
 `lean-emacs-path` variable accordingly.

-Case 4: Install lean in Windows
+Case 4: Install Lean in Windows
 -------------------------------
 ```
 ;; Set up lean-root path